KoleckOLP/yt-dl_portable/python/share/doc/yt_dlp/README.txt

 %(subtitles.en.-1.ext)s, %(id.3:7:-1)s, %(formats.:.format_id)s. %()s
 refers to the entire infodict.
 Note that all the fields that become available using this method are not listed below.
-Use -j to see such fields 1.
-ADDITION: Addition and subtraction of numeric fields can be done using + and - respectively.
+Use -j to see such fields

+1. ADDITION: Addition and subtraction of numeric fields can be done using + and - respectively.
 Eg: %(playlist_index+10)03d,
+    %(n_entries+1-playlist_index)d

-%(n_entries+1-playlist_index)d 1.
-DATE/TIME FORMATTING: Date/time fields
-can be formatted according to strftime formatting by specifying it separated from the field name using a >.
-Eg: %(duration>%H-%M-%S)s,
+2. DATE/TIME FORMATTING: Date/time fields can be formatted according to strftime formatting by specifying it separated from the field name using a >.
+Eg: %(duration>%H-%M-%S)s, %(upload_date>%Y-%m-%d)s,
-%(upload_date>%Y-%m-%d)s, %(epoch-3600>%H-%M-%S)s 1.
-ALTERNATIVES:
+    %(epoch-3600>%H-%M-%S)s

-Alternate fields can be specified seperated with a ,.
-Eg:
+3. ALTERNATIVES: Alternate fields can be specified separated with a ,.
+    Eg: %(release_date>%Y,upload_date>%Y|Unknown)s

+4. REPLACEMENT: A replacement value can specified using a & separator.
+    If the field is _not_ empty, this replacement value will be used instead of the actual field content.
+This is done after alternate fields are considered; thus the replacement is used if _any_ of the alternative fields is _not_ empty.

-%(release_date>%Y,upload_date>%Y|Unknown)s 1.
-DEFAULT: A literal default
-value can be specified for when the field is empty using a | seperator.
+5. DEFAULT: A literal default value can be specified for when the field is empty using a | separator.
 This overrides --output-na-template.
-Eg: %(uploader|Unknown)s 1.
-MORE
+    Eg: %(uploader|Unknown)s

-CONVERSIONS: In addition to the normal format types diouxXeEfFgGcrs, B, j, l, q can be used for converting to Bytes, Json, a comma seperated List (alternate form flag # makes it new line \n seperated) and a string Quoted for the terminal, respectively 1.
-UNICODE NORMALIZATION: The format type U can be used for NFC unicode normalization.
+6. MORE CONVERSIONS: In addition to the normal format types diouxXeEfFgGcrs, B, j, l, q, D, S can be used for converting to Bytes, Json (flag # for pretty-printing), a comma separated List (flag # for \n newline-separated), a string Quoted for the terminal (flag # to split a list into different arguments), to add Decimal suffixes (Eg: 10M) (flag # to use 1024 as factor), and to Sanitize as filename (flag # for restricted), respectively

+7. UNICODE NORMALIZATION: The format type U can be used for NFC unicode normalization.
 The alternate form flag (#) changes the normalization to NFD and the conversion flag + can be used for NFKC/NFKD compatibility equivalence normalization.
-Eg:
-%(title)+.100U is NFKC
+Eg: %(title)+.100U is NFKC

 To summarize, the general syntax for a field is:

-    %(name[.keys][addition][>strf][,alternate][|default])[flags][width][.precision][length]type
+    %(name[.keys][addition][>strf][,alternate][&replacement][|default])[flags][width][.precision][length]type

 Additionally, you can set different output templates for the various metadata files separately from the general output template by specifying the type of file followed by the template separated by a colon :.
-The different file types supported are subtitle, thumbnail, description, annotation (deprecated), infojson, pl_thumbnail, pl_description, pl_infojson, chapter.
+The different file types supported are subtitle, thumbnail, description, annotation (deprecated), infojson, link, pl_thumbnail, pl_description, pl_infojson, chapter, pl_video.
 For example,
--o '%(title)s.%(ext)s' -o 'thumbnail:%(title)s\%(title)s.%(ext)s' will
+-o "%(title)s.%(ext)s" -o "thumbnail:%(title)s\%(title)s.%(ext)s" will
 put the thumbnails in a folder with the same name as the video.
-If any of the templates (except default) is empty, that type of file will not be written.
-Eg: --write-thumbnail -o "thumbnail:" will write thumbnails only for playlists and not for video.
+If any of the templates is empty, that type of file will not be written.
+Eg:
+--write-thumbnail -o "thumbnail:" will write thumbnails only for playlists and not for video.

 The available fields are:

 -   id (string): Video identifier
 -   title (string): Video title
+-   fulltitle (string): Video title ignoring live timestamp and generic title
 -   url (string): Video URL
 -   ext (string): Video filename extension
 -   alt_title (string): A secondary title of the video